Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Attend outdoor movies, concerts, and festivals at the oldest public square in Washington.

-Explore an updated part of the city with restaurants, wine-tasting rooms, a quaint beach, and a waterfront trail.
+Explore restaurants, wine-tasting rooms, a quaint beach, and a scenic trail at Vancouver’s bustling waterfront.

 Stop at Surprise Beach and admire the view of Oregon across the water.
 A glass of wine from Maryhill Winery Tasting Room is a wonderful way to end an evening stroll.